Ion Perez: Personal life

-On October 19, 2021, Perez and Vice Ganda had a commitment ceremony at The Little Vegas Chapel in Las Vegas, Nevada.
-In 2018, he first appeared on It's Showtime, but already previously worked with Vice on the latter’s talk show, Gandang Gabi Vice.
+On October 19, 2021, Perez and Vice Ganda had a commitment ceremony at The Little Vegas Chapel in Las Vegas, Nevada USA.
+In September 19, 2018, he first appeared on It's Showtime, when it happened Vice Ganda and Ion revealed that they had gotten engaged in February 21, 2020 and had undergone a non-legal LGBTQ+ wedding commitment ceremony.